XBW-Leo/CineBook/README.md

 ## Key Features

 - Browse a catalogue of 8 movies across multiple genres
-- Select sessions across a 7-day booking window
+- Select all dates or one date across a 7-day booking window
 - Search movies by title or genre
 - Filter movies by broad genre category: All, Action, Animation, Drama, and Thriller
 - View movie details including genre, duration, age rating, user rating, and summary